algorandfoundation/docs/docs/get-started/dapps/reach.md

 ## Consensus Transfer Patterns

 In the next snippet, the rules for the outcome of the bidding are defined.
 The consensus transfer uses `parallelReduce`, which facilitates bidders repeatedly providing new bids as they compete to be the highest bidder before a time limit is reached.
 A consensus transfer occurs when a single participant (called the originator) makes a publication of a set of public values from its local state and transfers zero or more network tokens to the contract account.
 Additional consensus transfer patterns are discussed in the reach documentation [here](https://docs.reach.sh/guide-ctransfers.html).
 In the logic below, if the bid is greater than the currentPrice, the transfer is made to the highest bidder.
 It will also refund the previous high bidder.
-The Maybe Computation can be some or none: (evaluate the return of a function).
+The Maybe computation can be some or none: (evaluate the return of a function).